hyperoslo/Cache/README.md

   case decodingFailed
   /// Can't perform Encode
   case encodingFailed
-  /// The object has been deallocated case deallocated
+  /// The storage has been deallocated case deallocated
 }
 ```